Highly Sensitive? Keep Your Holiday Sparkle With Feng Shui

 • Arguing Doors are two doors that when they are open bump up against one another.
 The clashing is jarring to the senses and disturbs the inhabitants equilibrium.
 Conflict results.
 It may run throughout the house.

-• Biting Doors are doors that are out of alignment with one another.
+• Biting Doors are a very troubling example how emotions decorate your space.
+Biting doors are doors that are out of alignment with one another.
 Visualize walking out of your bedroom and seeing part of a door entry and part of a wall.
 This design feature creates a split and has the effect of a front door split.
 Biting doors create discord between parents and parents and children.
 In a child’s room it can create a bully.
 You may lose friends and neighbors can turn into enemies.
 In an office setting there may be gossip, back stabbing and power struggles.
 Biting doors at the front door are especially detrimental as the conflict and verbal fighting can reach into the neighborhood.

 • Piercing Heart Doors are three or more doors which you could walk in a straight line.
 They create an invisible obstacle through the house which impedes relations between partners, partners and their children and between siblings.
 Alienation and separation tear the family apart.